From strategy to action

 To narrow the gap and reduce the perceived risk often associated taking on new solutions, there are a number of opportunities and programs promoting public-private R&D, design, and commercialization.
 They facilitate testing and implementation of innovative solutions without risk or strain on time and resources.

-City entities can test a particular solution through a pilot project, initiate a national competition, engage in market dialogue through an innovative procurement, enter an innovation partnership, or launch a standard procurement process.
+City entities can test a particular solution through a pilot project, initiate a national competition, engage in market dialogue through an innovative procurement, enter an innovation contract , or launch a standard procurement process.
 These opportunities are described in more detail in the section: "Pilot programs, procurement and other opportunities."

 If, for example, a city department wants to test a solution from a particular startup, it is possible to bypass procurement processes and apply directly to SmartOslo.
 Under the SmartOslo scheme, a city entity can partner with a startup to test solutions in health, digitalization, mobility and climate change.
 The scheme provides matching grants between NOK 50,000 and NOK 1 million for pilot projects and has a rolling application deadline.